bzminer/bzminer/README.md

     "nvidia_only": false, // only mine using nvidia cards

     "amd_only": false, // only mine using amd cards

+    "lhr_stability": 100, // adjustment for lhr unlock.
+Effects are still fairly unknown, play with it

     "lock_config": false, // if true, bzminer will never write to this file